rafaelsntn/deepspeech-batch-inference-aws/README.md

 The deployment will schedule a cron event via EventBridge to run the Lambda function at 1 a.m.
 (GMT).
 This function will submit the batch job if it finds any input in "/input" prefix.
 Otherwise, it exits without submitting the job, saving costs of compute instances.
 Alternatively, you can run the Lambda function directly in the AWS console. <br />

 To run more than one instance simultaneously, increase the value of number_of_instances in lambda_files/check_files.py, up to 20 instances.
 You can increase this limit of instances deploying a compute environment with a bigger maxv_cpus in cdk_stacks/speech_to_text_stack.py.
-The Lambda function will use this number of instances to submit a array job with multiple child jobs, and will create files in S3 specifying the input for each child job.
+The Lambda function will use this number of instances to submit an array job with multiple child jobs and will create files in S3 specifying the input for each child job.

 ## Cleaning up
 To destroy all resources created by the CDK stack, run the following command inside the project folder from a terminal. <br />